adrianhopebailie/web-monetization/receiving.md

 For the purposes of being a WM receiver an entity only needs to run a STREAM server, accept connections and handle the incoming payments sent over the connection.

-The ILP Address and shared secret acquired by the browser through SPSP ([see above](#-Simple-Payment-Setup-Protocol-HTTPS)) is used by the WM sender to establish a STREAM connection with the WM receiver, following which a stream of payments can be made to the receiver until finally the stream is closed by the client.
+The ILP Address and shared secret acquired by the browser through SPSP ([see above](#-Simple-Payment-Setup-Protocol-HTTPS)) is used by the browser to establish a STREAM connection with the WM receiver, following which a stream of payments can be made to the receiver until finally the stream is closed by the client.

 Each set of connection parameters (ILP Address and shared secret) is unique and allows the receiver to correlate the original SPSP request with the incoming connection.
-This makes it easier for receivers to associate incoming payments with different user accounts and Web Monetization sessions.
+This makes it easier for receivers to associate incoming payments with different user accounts and Web Monetization sessions. i.e. The website can associate payments with a user session but the user's WM Sender can't correlate the payments it makes with a website.